 Soap and water has been shown to be just as effective (and if you need something more powerful, I’ve got you covered with non-toxic disinfecting options here).

 You can skip this step if you want to do a complete overhaul of all your products.
 But if you hate the thought of giving up something that works without checking it out first, you can research ingredients to help you focus your detox efforts.

 However, this is a little tricky for 2 main reasons: cleaners don’t have to list ingredients on the label, and there are no rules that govern terms like “natural” and “green”.
-The David Suzuki Foundation has a good list of ingredients to avoid, if you can find what’s in a product.
 Some companies will include ingredient lists on their website or will respond if you contact them directly.

-You can also search the Environmental Working Group’s Guide to Healthy Cleaning.
-A word of caution: this database is a great tool, but it isn’t perfect.
+To help navigate this, the Environmental Working Group’s Guide to Healthy Cleaning can help, BUT a word of caution: this database is a great tool, but it isn’t perfect.
 The ingredients aren’t necessarily up-to-date or applicable to products in Canada (it’s an American-based organization).
 There are also some ingredients that are rated well, but have been identified by some studies to be respiratory irritants or pose a cancer risk.

 5. Make the Switch